 Deferred tax assets and deferred tax liabilities are netted if these income tax assets and liabilities concern the same tax authority and refer to the same tax subject or a group of different tax subjects that are jointly assessed for income tax purposes.
 Deferred tax assets are remeasured at the end of each reporting period and adjusted if necessary.

 Deferred taxes are determined on the basis of the tax rates expected in each country upon realisation.
-In principle, these are based on enacted laws or legislation that has been passed at the time of the reporting period.
+In principle, these are based on enacted laws or legislation that has been passed at the time of the closing date.

-The assessment of deferred taxes reflects the tax consequence arising from METRO’s expectations as of the reporting period with regard to the manner in which the carrying amounts of the assets will be realised or the liabilities will be settled.
+The assessment of deferred taxes reflects the tax consequence arising from METRO’s expectations as of the closing date with regard to the manner in which the carrying amounts of the assets will be realised or the liabilities will be settled.

 In accordance with IAS 2 (Inventories), merchandise held as inventories is recognised at cost of purchase.
 The cost of purchase is determined either on the basis of a separate measurement of additions or by means of the weighted average cost method.
 Considerations from suppliers to be classified as a reduction in the cost of purchase are deducted when the costs of acquisition are determined.

-Merchandise is measured as of the reporting period at the lower of cost or net realisable value.
+Merchandise is measured as of the closing date at the lower of cost or net realisable value.
 Merchandise is written down on a case-by-case basis if the net realisable value declines below the carrying amount of the inventories.
-Such net realisable value corresponds to the anticipated estimated selling price less the costs necessary to make the sale.
+Such net realisable value corresponds to the anticipated estimated selling price less the attributable costs necessary to make the sale.

 When the reasons for a write-down of the merchandise have ceased to exist, the previously recognised impairment loss is reversed.